reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 }, []);
 ```

-In development, your effect will call `showModal()`, then immediately `close()`, and then `showModal()` again.
+In development, your Effect will call `showModal()`, then immediately `close()`, and then `showModal()` again.
 This has the same user-visible behavior as calling `showModal()` once, as you would see in production.

 ### Subscribing to events {/*subscribing-to-events*/}

-If your effect subscribes to something, the cleanup function should unsubscribe:
+If your Effect subscribes to something, the cleanup function should unsubscribe:

 ```js {6}
 useEffect(() => {